dragonboy1994/paxos/README.md

 This is a repository for multi-Paxos protocol without failures written in Rust.
 The original Paxos was proposed by Leslie Lamport in his landmark paper https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf.
+The Paxos variant that this repository implements is from the paper "Paxos made moderately complex" https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf.